tirth-286-ops/Sweet-Shope/README.md

-# MithaiMagic - Sweet Shop Management System
+# TDD Kata: Sweet Shop Management System

 A full-featured sweet shop management system built using Django REST Framework and React.
 It allows shop owners to manage sweets, track inventory, and handle user purchases with role-based login and JWT authentication.